arjunsudheer/a-real-time-multi-agent-network-attack-detection-and-incident-response-system/README.md

 ## SDN Simulation Setup: Ryu + Mininet + LLM-based Threat Detection

-This guide documents how to set up a Software-Defined Network (SDN) simulation using **Mininet** and the **Ryu controller**, simulate attack traffic (e.g., SSH brute force), and feed that into a machine learning + LLM pipeline for threat detection and automated mitigation.
+This section documents how to set up a Software-Defined Network (SDN) simulation using **Mininet** and the **Ryu controller**, simulate attack traffic (e.g., SSH brute force), and feed that into a machine learning + LLM pipeline for threat detection and automated mitigation.

 ---